JoBenEtuk/JoBenEtuk/README.md

-### Hi there 👋 I'm Etuk Josiah Benjamin
+### Hi there 👋  Josiah here

-I'm a creative developer,
+Creative developer,

-That just means I'm working on ways to make the web fun and interactive.
+Working on ways to make the web fun and interactive.

 What I'm up to:
 - 🌱 Learning and working on creative projects and products.